josecastillolema/aodh2sensu/README.md

   --sensu-url URL       if not specified, defaults to localhost:4567
 ```

 - Run the `aodh2sensu` proxy. `sensu_url` must point to the sensu server.
-This proxy must be run in a server reachable from OpenStack controllers and with access to the Sensu Server.
+The proxy must be run in a server reachable from OpenStack controllers and with access to the Sensu Server (for example, the Sensu Server itself).

-   `$ python3 aodh2sensu`
+   `$ ./aodh2sensu`

 - Create an Aodh alarm from OpenStack side.
 This example alarm will trigger an HTTP POST message to the `aodh2sensu` proxy whenever the cpu utilization of $INSTANCE_ID goes above 20%:
    ```